mickfuzz/phd4/_posts/thesis_chapters/2025-3-2-Literature_review.md

 This section gives a further overall synthesis of the problems of the area based on Lit review that this study aims to address via the RQs.

-One premise driving my exploration of the use of gameplay features in pedagogy is that the tacit knowledge of gaming conventions among most family members is extensive, even if they are not avid gamers, due to the extensive influence of video game culture in mainstream culture, including contexts of family life [@ito_hanging_2010; @livingstone_digital_2018], particularly retro gaming [@heineman2014public].
-As such, the process of facilitating ways to surface and work with such tacit knowledge can support Moll's [@moll_funds_1992] concept of the potential funds of knowledge and funds of identity [@fasso_identity_2020; @esteban-guitart_funds_2014].
+#### Pedagogies exist but more are needed that are specific, aligned with non-formal spaces, x and y.

+**Lack of specific pedagogies (for informal spaces) - via a case study / research ?**

 From the reviews of the field above, it is clear that game making processes in informal settings can benefit from more research involving novel pedagogies designed to develop learner agency and identity as game makers.

-In addition, the lack of pedagogical detail in existing research, particularly of which are communicated in a detailed and robust way, suggests that the research process should be outlined in a way which allows replication.
-This need aligns with my own commitment to and experience in documenting learning processes and facilitation materials in an open source way.

-My final research questions involves the development of agency.
-This focus guides both the way in which I review current research on game making pedagogies, and how I describe current responses to current limits to the potential of game making in the final part of the chapter.

-####  pedagogies exist but more are needed

-**Lack of specific pedagogies (for informal spaces) - via a case study / research ?**

 The lack of pedagogies for informal spaces should be addressed.